maxgav13/Student-s-t_regression/README.md

 Side note.
 For more information on simulating data, check out [this nice r-bloggers post](https://www.r-bloggers.com/creating-sample-datasets-exercises/).

-This line reorders our tibble by `x`.
+This line reorders our data by `x`, placing the smallest values on top.

 ``` r
 d <-